Japanese Beetles: 11 Facts You Should Know

 The pupae develop into adult beetles and emerge from the surface after about two weeks.
 It takes a year for this cycle to complete.

-Removing Grubs in Your Grass Will not Prevent Beetle Damage
+Removing Grubs in Your Lawn Will Not Prevent Adult Beetle Damage

 Avoiding grubs in your yard is an excellent lawn care strategy for preventing grass damage in spring and early summer-fall.
 On the other hand, Beetles are excellent fliers and can travel hundreds of miles to forage and mate.